afhz/Discord-Token-Webhook-Sender/README.md

--> This project is coded by quixZz. <-
+- 🌱 Project coded by quixZz.

-- Open "main.py" in editor, and paste your webhook in -> | webhook_url = "paste here your webhook".
+- 👀 Open "main.py" in editor, and paste your webhook in -> | webhook_url = "paste here your webhook".

--> For help, contact me.
+- 📫 For help, contact me.
 Discord: quixZz#5685 | Telegram: https://t.me/quuixZz